 Here are some lemon tahini sauce serving suggestions:

 - Middle Eastern falafel: It is the ultimate falafel sauce.
 Drizzle it over falafel pitas or use it as a dipping sauce for crispy Middle Eastern falafel.
+You can also make convenient baked falafel using canned chickpeas.

 - Grain salads: Use it in this bulgur wheat salad with tahini or generously spoon it over quinoa and kale salad.